Zimmja/Makers-challenge-Bank/README.md

 1. A **Transaction** object

-   - Initiated with a timestamp, current account balance, transaction amount and a boolean denoting credit or debit
+   - Initiated with a timestamp, account balance at time of creation, transaction amount and a boolean denoting credit or debit
+   - Function to calculate the new balance when transaction amount is applied
-   - Function to extract all properties, to be read in the Statment object
+   - Function to extract all properties, to be read in the Statement object

 2. A **Statement** object